 Wholesale real estate is a strategy where investors buy properties and sell them for more money to other investors or buyers.

-The simplest way to understand real estate wholesaling is by comparing it to flipping houses.
 Traditionally, flipping a house involves buying it at a discount, making the necessary repairs and updates, and then selling it for a profit.
 Flipped homes typically sell to retail buyers, or people that plan to live in them.

 Wholesaling works the same way as flipping except that the process is much faster, it skips the rehab step, and the end buyers are other investors instead of retail buyers.
-However, real state wholesaling is very similar in that, it involves buying distressed property at a discount and selling it at a higher price for a profit.
-The interesting thing about wholesaling houses is that you never have to own the house to make a profit on it!

 If only there were a single platform that could automate and manage every task in real estate wholesaling?